jordmax12/api-format-converter/README.md

 # API Format Converter

 A simple API service for converting data between different formats.
 This project provides endpoints to transform API input requests into responses designated by user.
+This was a interview assignment for Orderful.

 ## Features